-Limited Edition Eggbeater Drill: Millers Falls #5 (F)
+Limited Edition Eggbeater Drill: Millers Falls #5 (225)

-While hand brace drills are designed for drilling larger-sized holes, "eggbeater" style drills, such as this one, were designed for drilling small-sized holes with great accruracy.
+While hand brace drills are designed for drilling larger-sized holes, "eggbeater" style drills, such as this one, were designed for drilling small-sized holes with great accuracy.

 They have a malleable iron frame which was enameled black.
 The drive gear was painted red, and it has a hollow hardwood main handle (for bits) and a cap.
 Ball thrust bearing on spindle.
 There is a three-jaw spring type chuck which is adjustable from 0-3/8 inch which will work with modern bits.